 US BEERS D-rated (inadequate): $20-$50/ft2

 If you compare the US numbers with the EU numbers, it is clear that construction in Europe is much more expensive.
 Much of this price differential is likely due to stricter codes for energy efficiency, larger windows, and other features that are designed to improve sustainability.
+According to https://www.homeremodelinglafayettela.com/, remodeling your home will improve the quality of your life and is also a great investment.
 The difference in cost has many explanations but even if we were to remove all of these features and make construction identical between the US and EU, there would still be a gap of about 40% in favor of construction in the EU.